Search This Blog

 Friday, 3 March 2023

-Exceptional Learning and Networking With The President of NFDA
+Jack Mitchell: Exceptional Learning and Networking with the President of NFDA

 “The number one thing above all others that our members are telling us is their challenge, right now is simply getting good funeral directors.” - Jack Mitchell

-• Background of Jack Mitchell and his journey to becoming the president-elect of the NFDA.
+- Jack Mitchell’s background and his journey to becoming the president-elect of the NFDA

-• What makes the theme for the Service Remembrance for the National Convention extra interesting and special for 2022 being held in Baltimore?
+- What makes the theme for the Service Remembrance for the 2022 National Convention in Baltimore extra interesting and special?

-• Jack's thoughts on the progression or diversification of having other celebrants for the Service of Remembrance, other than the clergy.
+- Jack's thoughts on having celebrants, other than the clergy, for the Service of Remembrance

-• Jennifer's side story about how she found out about www.ancestry.com and how it can help someone learn where in the world your DNA comes from.
+- Jennifer's side story about how she found out about www.ancestry.com and how it can help someone learn which part in the world their DNA comes from

 Connect with Jack Mitchell: